-Since 07/2017, the law on maternity and parental benefits has been amended, whereby the minimum and maximum benefit amounts that depend on BB (see below), have been raised.
+In 2017, the law on maternity and parental benefits has been amended, whereby the minimum and maximum benefit amounts that depend on BB (see below), have been significantly raised, by up to 50%.
+However, these changes are put into effect only in 07/2017.
+Following the EUROMOD methodology, we state the figures valid in 30 June 2017.

 Maternity leave benefit (Naknada za rodiljni dopust) is received by a mother who is employed or self-employed person, after the birth of a child (children).
 The leave is divided into mandatory and voluntary work-break period.
-The mandatory work-break period spans between the 28th day before the expected delivery date (or from the 45th day, upon medical approval) and the 70th day after the birth.
-The voluntary work-break period spans between the 70th day after the birth.
+The mandatory work-break period spans between the $28^{th}$ day before the expected delivery date (or from the $45^{th}$ day, upon medical approval) and the $70^{th}$ day after the birth.
+The voluntary work-break period spans between the $70^{th}$ day after the birth.
 During both these periods the benefit is equal to the benefit base, which is income related.
-Minimum amount of benefit is HRK 2,328.20 (70% of BB).
+Minimum amount of benefit is HRK 1,663 (50% of BB).
 Maximum amount is not limited if the beneficiary satisfies the insurance period condition.
 Otherwise, the benefit equals the minimum amount.

 Parental leave benefit (Naknada za roditeljski dopust) is obtained by a mother or a father who are employed or self-employed persons, in the period after the end of the $6^{th}$ month following the birth of a child.
 The benefit is received up to 6 months if only the mother uses the parental leave, or up to 8 months, if the father uses four months of parental leave.
 In cases when twins are born or if the $3^{rd}$ or each subsequent child is born, the duration of benefit receipt can reach 30 months.
 The benefit base is the same as for the Maternity leave benefit.
-The amount of benefit in the first 6 (8) months is equal to the benefit base, with maximum set to HRK 3,991.20 (120% of BB).
-In the remaining period, i.e. after the $6^{th}$ ( $8^{th}$ ) month, the benefit amounts to HRK 2,328.20 (70% of BB).
+The amount of benefit in the first 6 (8) months is equal to the benefit base, with maximum set to HRK 2,661 (80% of BB).
+In the remaining period, i.e. after the $6^{th}$ (8th) month, the benefit amounts to HRK 1,663 (50% of BB).

 Maternity and parental allowance (Naknade za rodiljnu i roditeljsku brigu i poštedu od rada) is available to parents of a newborn child who are temporary workers, workers in agriculture, unemployed persons or inactive persons.
 The benefit receipt starts with the child's birth and lasts for 12 months, or 36 months, if twins or the 3rd or each subsequent child are born.
-The amount of benefit is HRK 2,328.20 during the whole period of receipt.
+The amount of benefit is HRK 1,663 during the whole period of receipt.